textileconservation/textileconservation.us/fail2ban.md

 #### fail2ban use on textileconservation.us

-textileconservation.us is a static site of four routes, but it departs from simplicity with the use of a mail form and its attendant attraction of spam.
+textileconservation.us is a static site of four routes.
+One of the routes (contact) has a mail form and its attendant attraction of spam.

 Spam detection/banning is accomplished using timing and honeypot values in the mail form that trigger fail2ban processing.
-Ancillary use of fail2ban manages ban durations.
+Ancillary use of fail2ban simplifies the management of ban durations.

 A separate utility route on the site displays the ban log and enables bans of recurring ip subnets.

-Banning is logged using dancer2's built-in 'file' logging engine, with 'error' and 'warning' levels differentiating ip and subnet bans.
-Durations are configured using separate jails.
+Banning is logged using dancer2's built-in 'file' logging engine.
+Durations are configured using separate fail2ban jails.

 #### jail.local
 ```